 These personalized napkins are a clever and inexpensive way for guests to keep track of their drinks.
 How to make them?
 Well, it's as easy as 1, 2, 3.
 Simply use iron-on numbers at the corner of each cocktail napkin and say goodbye to annoying mix-ups.

 Greet guests with ice-cold glasses of fizzy watermelon sippers.
 Using red and blue tumblers, a large ice-filled cooler, and a large jug, you can create a festive 4th of July display.
 Place in a common area of the party for guests to enjoy.

 Summer's big hurrah is as casual as they come.
 Skip the fancy decorations and get creative with some basics from the hardware store.
 Here, we use paint-chip strips as napkin rings.
 Simply wrap and tape.

 A fresh assortment of sweet melon kabobs creates an all-star look for any 4th of July table.
 Skip the expensive bowl and use half of a carved-out watermelon instead.
 For kabobs, cut melons with mini cookie cutters and thread onto skewers for a starry display.

 Dress up drinks with cherry-laced ice cubes and faux fireworks.
 Simply roll red scrapbooking paper around a wooden skewer, then adhere with double-stick tape.
 Use scissors to cut festive fringe.

-Any open basket works to make this easy centerpiece.
+Any open basket works to make this easy 4th of July centerpiece.
 Just fill with decorative grass, baseballs, and red and blue croquet balls.
 A few tiny flags add festive flair.